 When patients are injured as a result of a hospital or doctor’s negligence, they often have the option of filing a lawsuit against the at-fault party.
 This was not always true for everyone, however, as active members of the military were just recently afforded the right to file a medical malpractice claim against military doctors for sub-standard treatment received at a Department of Defense (DOD) healthcare facility or VA hospital.

 While these changes will give more servicemen and women the opportunity to recover compensation for injuries caused by a negligent medical professional, navigating this area of the law continues to be complex.
-If you or a loved one were recently misdiagnosed as a result of military doctor’s negligence, it is important to contact an experienced Brandon military medical misdiagnosis lawyer who can walk you through the filing process.
+If you or a loved one were recently misdiagnosed as a result of military doctor’s negligence, it is important to contact an experienced lawyers who can walk you through the filing process.

 Injuries and Complications Resulting from Misdiagnosis

 A misdiagnosis occurs when a healthcare provider inaccurately identifies a person’s medical condition and devises a treatment plan based on the erroneous diagnosis.
 The results of this type of mistake can have devastating consequences for patients, causing permanent harm or disability, or even death.
 Certain conditions tend to be misdiagnosed more than others, as their symptoms often overlap, including: